jeanpierobom/jeanpierobom.github.io/_posts/2019-02-05-project-a-tutorial.md

 After that, we can run the Android emulator.
 More detailed information about this process can be found in the [original tutorial](https://medium.com/react-native-training/react-native-youtube-replica-f378200d91f0).

-#### Install NodeJS
+#### Installing NodeJS

 The next step in this tutorial is to install NodeJS.
-The Node JS installer can be downloaded on https://nodejs.org/.
-When installing NodeJS, a package manager called NPM is also installed.
+When installing NodeJS, a package manager called npm is also installed on your computer.
+We are going to use npm on the next sections of this tutorial.

+The Node JS installer can be downloaded on [https://nodejs.org/](https://nodejs.org/)

-#### Install React Native
+#### Installing React Native

 From now we will use the command line.
 Open your favorite terminal and type the following command to install React Native: